Iñigo Calderón: Bristol Rovers

 On 26 December 2024, Calderón was appointed manager of League One side Bristol Rovers on a two-and-a-half year deal.
 Having watched a 3–1 away defeat against Exeter City from the stands on the day of his appointment, his first match in charge was a 3–0 loss at Stevenage, with his team ending the calendar year in 20th position; 2025 saw an upturn in form however, with thirteen points from the first eight matches including vital wins over fellow strugglers Cambridge United, Peterborough United and Burton Albion, and the manager talked of the importance of helping erase the negative atmosphere that surrounded the club at the time of his appointment.

 Despite this, Calderón's side would pick up just one point in nine games across March and April 2025, having their relegation confirmed on 29 April after a point elsewhere for Burton Albion left the Rovers four points from safety with just one fixture remaining.
 Subsequently, he confirmed that he would like to remain at the Memorial Stadium, admitting however that the situation was out of his control; on 4 May, following a 4–1 final day away defeat to Blackpool, he left.

 Kitchee

 On 4 July 2025, Calderón became head coach of Hong Kong Premier League club Kitchee.
+He won the national championship in his first season, also reaching the final in the domestic League Cup.